Eligibility

 Notes about Judging

 Students choose a Category and Field of Study for their project.
 An accurate choice of the Field of Study increases the likelihood that the project will be assigned to judges who understand and appreciate the project.
+The SRC may recommend or require a change of category after reviewing your project.
 A science project involves a study, hypothesis and experiment.
 An engineering project involves an application, design or device and an engineering goal.

 In person interviews with judges may last up to 8-10 minutes.